 The Short Answer

-Canvas is currently only compatible with the iPad.
-If you would like to be notified about support for other devices (including iPhone, Android, or Windows), please reach out to us at firstname.lastname@example.org!
-We can't promise any immediate plans (as support for each new device requires totally new brackets, a very large amount of software changes, and additional support infrastructure), but knowing which devices are most in-demand helps us prioritize efforts to bring Canvas to them.
+Canvas is currently only compatible with iOS devices.
+If you would like to be notified about support for other devices (such as Android or Windows), please reach out to us at firstname.lastname@example.org!

 The Long Answer